Black Wimmin: When and Where We Enter

-Black Wimmin: When and Where We Enter, organized by the Diasporic African Women’s Art Collective (DAWA), was a travelling exhibition that circulated in Canada in 1989.
-It is considered to be the first Canadian exhibition to feature only the work of Black women artists, and it was the first to be organized and curated by Black women curators.
+Black Wimmin: When and Where We Enter, organized by the Diasporic African Women’s Art Collective (DAWA), was the first Canadian exhibit exclusively featuring Black women artists.
+This traveling exhibition showcased groundbreaking art across Canada in 1989.

 Description of the Exhibition

 The title, Black Wimmin: When and Where We Enter, references the words of Anna Julia Cooper, a Black activist in the late 19th and early 20th century.
 The exhibition featured the work of 11 artists living and working in Toronto, Ottawa, Kingston, Montreal and Edmonton.
 Seminars and talks were also organized to accompany the exhibition.

 The exhibition was conceptualized by Buseje Bailey and Grace Channer, both Black women artists, activists, and members of the DAWA collective.
 The curatorial approach was collaborative and based in African-centred, diasporic and feminist frameworks.
-The exhibition aimed to expand and publicly vocalize the concerns of Black women as a cultural group, to offer an opportunity to the public to view a body of art by people of African descent within the context it was created and empower the participating artists by validating the artistic experiences of Black women in Canada.
+The exhibition aimed to publicly express the cultural concerns of Black women and provided a space for Canadian audiences to experience art by people of African descent.
+It empowered artists by affirming black women’s unique artistic contributions.
 Furthermore, the exhibition confronted the dominant Eurocentric perspectives set on denigrating ethnocultural art as second-rate Outsider art.

 The artworks displayed in the exhibition employed a variety of media, which ranged from textiles, wooden boxes and tree branches to dolls (Chloë Onari), Haitian vèvè (Barbara Prézeau-Stephenson), music and incense.
 Artworks by Khadejha McCall, Buseje Bailey and Grace Channer presented representations of the Black female body that challenged colonial stereotypes and explored different perspectives to redefine the image of women of African descent.

+Reception

+The exhibition received critical acclaim for its bold approach and necessary intervention in the Canadian art landscape.
+Many critics praised it for addressing the lack of representation for Black women artists in Canada.
+A review in Canadian Art noted the exhibition’s success in ‘creating sites of resistance in which they confronted cultural stereotypes about Black women, Black women artists and their artistic practices.’